drilus/hipaa-compliance-developers-guide/06 Who Certifies HIPAA Compliance?.md

 There is an evaluation standard in the Security Rule § 164.308(a)(8), and it requires you to perform a periodic technical and non-technical evaluation to make sure that your security policies and procedures meet the security requirements outlined in the rule.
 HHS doesn’t care if the evaluation is performed internally or by an external organization—just as long as it happens.

-That said, being evaluated by an independent, third party auditor is still a really good idea.
-Even though it's not official you should still do it.
-There are a number of great companies that can help you with this process.
-For example, [Coalfire Systems](http://www.coalfire.com) and [ComplySmart](http://www.complysmart.com) offer HIPAA Assessments that can let you know how you stack up to the requirements outlined by the legislation.

-**This is important.** Even if you get a "certification" from an external organization, HHS can still come in and find a security violation.
-Third party audits and "certifications" do not absolve you from your legal obligations under the Security Rule.

 ## But Texas

 It is interesting to note that Texas is the first state to create a formal *Covered Entity Privacy and Security Certification Program* to help eliminate this ambiguity.
 The program was developed as part of Texas' House Bill (HB) 300.
 The Texas Health Services Authority (THSA) and the Health Information Trust Alliance (HITRUST) partnered to implement the Certification Program.